garrettogrady/beaconatorAPI/README.md

 # Beaconator Readme

 Hapi Web and API Server, with frontend dashboard.
 Based on [Hapi Dash](https://github.com/smaxwellstewart/hapi-dash), which is based on [Hapi Ninja](https://github.com/poeticninja/hapi-ninja).
+Was built for the BeaconApp to track iBeacon loactions sent from iPhones.

 ## TODO: